Persian carpet: Mongol Ilkhanate and Timurid Empire

 Between 1219 and 1221, Persia was raided by the Mongols.
-After 1260, the title "Ilkhan" was borne by the descendants of Hulagu Khan and later other Borjigin princes in Persia.
+After 1260, the title "Ilkhan" was borne by the descendants of Hulegu Khan and later other Borjigin princes in Persia.
 At the end of the thirteenth century, Ghazan Khan built a new capital at Shãm, near Tabriz.
 He ordered the floors of his residence to be covered with carpets from Fārs.

 With the death of Ilkhan Abu Said Bahatur in 1335, Mongol rule faltered and Persia fell into political anarchy.
 In 1381, Timur invaded Iran and became the founder of the Timurid Empire.
 His successors, the Timurids, maintained a hold on most of Iran until they had to submit to the "White Sheep" Turkmen confederation under Uzun Hassan in 1468; Uzun Hasan and his successors were the masters of Iran until the rise of the Safavids.

 In 1463, the Venetian Senate, seeking allies in the Ottoman–Venetian War (1463–1479) established diplomatic relations with Uzun Hassans court at Tabriz.
 In 1473, Giosafat Barbaro was sent to Tabriz.
 In his reports to the Senate of Venetia he mentions more than once the splendid carpets which he saw at the palace.
 Some of them, he wrote, were of silk.

 In 1403–05 Ruy González de Clavijo was the ambassador of Henry III of Castile to the court of Timur, founder and ruler of the Timurid Empire.
 He described that in Timur's palace at Samarkand, "everywhere the floor was covered with carpets and reed mattings".
 Timurid period miniatures show carpets with geometrical designs, rows of octagons and stars, knot forms, and borders sometimes derived from kufic script.
 None of the carpets woven before 1500 AD have survived.